bigpandaio/ansible-workshop/workshop/4_Nginx-now-for-content.md

 #### So what did we do here?

 We told Ansible to copy a static file from our repo to the server.

+We also told Ansible to ensure the permissions on the copied file so Nginx will be able to access them.

 BUT WAIT...